Supervisor training with deliberate practice at Sentio

 Dr. Levenson, one of the most published scholars in clinical supervision, attended the Sentio Supervision-of-Supervision meetings planning to observe one or two sessions.
 She stayed for a year and a half.
 In her account published in Psychotherapy Bulletin (APA Division 29), she describes nine ways that Deliberate Practice supervision goes beyond traditional supervision, including the use of video to focus on specific observable moments, the emphasis on repeated skill rehearsal rather than abstract discussion, and a "playful vibe" that lowers trainee anxiety and shame.
 Read the full article

-The Deliberate Practice Supervision Training Program includes foundational training in the core principles of DP supervision, the Sentio Supervision Model, and the mechanics of video-based feedback, followed by a full year of weekly supervised practice.
+The Deliberate Practice Supervision Training Program includes foundational training in the core principles of DP supervision, the Sentio Supervision Model, and the mechanics of video-based feedback, followed by weekly supervised practice that runs about six months in the 6-month track and a full year in the 12-month track.
 Participants provide two hours per week of individual, videotaped supervision to MFT trainees who are providing online therapy through the Sentio Counseling Center.
 Participants also attend one hour per week of group mentoring, during which they receive feedback on their own supervision videos and engage in group DP skill-building exercises.
 Each participant supervises two trainees who work under their license and is responsible for the standard work of clinical supervision, including evaluations.
 The total weekly time commitment is approximately three hours.
 All training and supervision is conducted online.

-Participants in the DP Supervision Training Program may earn 50 continuing education credits across the year.
+Participants in the DP Supervision Training Program may earn up to 50 continuing education credits in the 12-month track and about 25 in the 6-month track.

 These credits can be applied to the six hours of supervision-specific CEs required by the California BBS for license renewal as well as to non-specific CE requirements.